 Finally, in §2.7 we conclude with a dual approach to the rational homotopy theory of parametrised spectra.
 We show that Sullivan's PL de Rham theory lifts to modules and parametrised spectra; specifically that unbounded DG modules give rise to parametrised spectra in a manner essentially dual to Theorem 2.6.1.
-The main result of this final section is Theorem 2.7.31, a sort of "homotopical Sullivan-de Rham-Serre-Swan Theorem" that provides an equivalence between certain finitely-presented rational parametrised spectra and perfect DG modules.
+The main result of this final section is Theorem 2.7.34, a sort of "homotopical Sullivan-de Rham-Serre-Swan Theorem" that provides an equivalence between certain finitelypresented rational parametrised spectra and perfect DG modules.
+In the 1-connected case, we prove a strengthened version of this result as Theorem 2.7.42.